Kaon CP violation and neutron EDM in the minimal left-right symmetric model: Introduction

 In summary, we review and reassess the impact of the $\eps$, $\eps'$ and $n$EDM observables on the LRSM, paying attention to the theoretical uncertainties, presently dominated by the hadronic matrix elements, and to the phase patterns and correlations ensuing from either choice of LR symmetry (generalized $\P$ or $\C$).
 As far as $\eps'/\eps$ is concerned, we consider two benchmark cases: i) a scenario in which the SM prediction of $\eps'$ saturates the experimental result, and ii) a new-physics one where the LRSM contribution is the main source for it.

-We conclude that, in the case of $\mathcal{P}$ the standard scenario imposes a lower bound on the LR scale of $\sim 14\,\TeV$, while in the other case a new-physics contribution to $\eps'$ can arise for $M_{W_R}=8$--$30\,\TeV$, with the $n$EDM to be at the reach of the new generations of experiments.
+We conclude that, in the case of $\mathcal{P}$ the standard scenario imposes a lower bound on the LR scale of $\sim 13\,\TeV$, while a substantial new-physics contribution to $\eps'$ can arise for $M_{W_R}=7$--$45\,\TeV$, with the $n$EDM at the reach of the new generations of experiments.
+The presence of a PQ axion reduces nontrivially the $n$EDM and substantially relaxes these limits.
 In the case of $\C$, no lower bound arises in the standard scenario, since the relevant phases can be set as small as needed.
-On the other hand, LR contributions can saturate $\eps'$ for $M_{W_R}$ as large as 100\,\TeV with a given configuration of the model parameters.
+On the other hand, LR contributions can saturate $\eps'$ for $M_{W_R}$ as large as 100\,\TeV\ according to the configuration of the model parameters.

 The study is organized as follows.
 In the next section we briefly recall the LRSM features which are relevant for the analysis.
-In Section~\ref{sec:Kmixing}, \ref{sec:epsilonprime} and \ref{sec:neutronedm} we review and update the LRSM contributions to the $K^0-\overline{K^0}$ oscillations, $\eps'/\eps$ and nEDM respectively, and discuss the status of hadronic matrix elements calculations.
+In Section~\ref{sec:Kmixing}, \ref{sec:epsilonprime} and \ref{sec:neutronedm} we review and update the LRSM contributions to the $K^0-\overline{K^0}$ oscillations, $\eps'/\eps$ and $n$EDM respectively, and discuss the status of hadronic matrix elements calculations.
 In section~\ref{sec:numericaldiscussion} we finally show the outcome of our numerical study.
 We report in the appendices the relevant tools, namely loop functions, operator anomalous dimensions, meson and baryon chiral Lagrangian, and explicit formul\ae\ for the CP-violating phases in the LRSM.